TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/Handling_Mutability_in_API_Contracts.md

 #### Collections and Aggregate Data

-Handling collections and aggregates requires careful consideration of their roles within the application.
+Handling collections within aggregates depends on their roles within the application.
 If a collection is part of a larger aggregate that is fetched for display purposes only, it should be exposed as an `IReadOnlyList<T>` to ensure it remains unmodifiable from the client side.
-Conversely, if the collection needs to be editable as part of a transactional operation, it should be mutable and often paired with appropriate validation logic to manage changes.
+Conversely, if the collection needs to be editable in the UX it should be exposed as a `List<T>`.

 Example of immutable collection:

 ```csharp
 public sealed class ProjectDto
 {